tsunami416604/azure-docs.hu-hu/articles/active-directory/develop/v2-oauth2-client-creds-grant-flow.md

 ```

 ```
-// Pro tip: Try pasting the following request in a browser!
+// Pro tip: Try pasting the following request in a browser.
 ```

 ```